-What is a skills evaluation framework?
+What is a Certified Evaluation?

 While you can create frameworks on your own, it’s more common to use frameworks from an assessment vendor that employs IO Psychologists, assessment researchers, and assessment design engineers.
 This removes from your team the burden of maintaining and creating questions, and ensures that the framework is developed to be fair and unbiased.

-Skills evaluation frameworks are primarily about the content of what skills and knowledge you assess, and not the method of how you assess it.
+Skills Evaluation Frameworks are primarily about the content of what skills and knowledge you assess, and not the method of how you assess it.
 The method itself can vary from an asynchronous take-home assessment to an in-person interview, and different assessment vendors may provide different options within their platform.

-Why use a skills evaluation framework?
+Why use a Certified Evaluation?

 It’s natural to wonder what the benefit of using blueprints might be — especially when you’re used to constructing technical interviews ad hoc.
 Here are the advantages we’ve observed in working with engineering leaders at some of the largest tech companies in the world.